 What is the cost of the program?

-All admitted students receive an automatic tuition discount, which reduces tuition to $800 per credit hour.
-The total MMFT (60-hour) tuition cost is $48,000.
+All admitted students receive an automatic tuition discount, which reduces tuition to about $800 per credit hour.
+The total MMFT (60-hour) tuition cost is around $48,000.

 Is it possible to work while enrolled in the program?